mattmuench/openshift-virt-pocs/udn/udn-l2-user-console/udn-namespaced-console.md

 Namespace specific NADs can be used to provide an isolated local network that is not using the pod subnet.
 This is useful if an administrator needs to isolate any communication between pods or VMs from any other network and the potential access from unauthorized resources.

 **Note:**
-"Currently, creation of a UserDefinedNetwork CR with a Layer3 topology or a Secondary role are not supported when using the OpenShift Container Platform web console." [link](https://docs.redhat.com/es/documentation/openshift_container_platform/4.19/html-single/multiple_networks/index#nw-udn-cr-ui_about-user-defined-networks)
+"Currently, creation of a UserDefinedNetwork CR with a Layer3 topology or a Secondary role are not supported when using the OpenShift Container Platform web console."
+[UDNs](https://docs.redhat.com/es/documentation/openshift_container_platform/4.19/html-single/multiple_networks/index#nw-udn-cr-ui_about-user-defined-networks)

 **Note:**
-"You must consider the following limitations before implementing a primary UDN [link](https://docs.redhat.com/es/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-connecting-vm-to-primary-udn):
+"You must consider the following limitations before implementing a primary UDN [primary UDN limitations](https://docs.redhat.com/es/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-connecting-vm-to-primary-udn):

 - You cannot use the virtctl ssh command to configure SSH access to a VM.
 - You cannot use the oc port-forward command to forward ports to a VM.